 The Pitt Rivers Museum is delighted to have been awarded nearly £40,000 from DCMS/Wolfson Foundation's Museum and Galleries Improvement Fund.

 The Award will enable the Museum to commission major new cases in which to display some of its outstanding collection of model artefacts, ranging from temples to tipis, from planes to palanquins and from canoes to igloos.
 The new cases, which will be in period style, will be arranged to form a fresh space in the heart of the displays, where staff can introduce all the collections to the burgeoning number of visitors.
-Further Information (pdf)
+Further information.

 Oxford Cultural Leaders

 Oxford University Museums, in partnership with colleagues from the Saïd Business School and supported by Arts Council England, are delighted to announce the launch of an innovative new executive leadership programme for the cultural sector.
-Further information

-Pitt Rivers Museum wins DCMS/Wolfson Museums and Galleries Improvement Fund award
+DCMS/Wolfson Museums and Galleries Improvement Fund award

 Pitt Rivers Museum curator's book wins major US prize – January 2014

-Explore Oxford University Museums App
+Explore the Oxford University Museums app

 Pitt Rivers Museum wins £1m Heritage Lottery Funding